d3m0n4l3x/fatbee/README.md

 /usr/local/sbin/fatbee/monitor.sh
 7) Furthermore, if you would like to observe the status of Correlation Analysis, you can execute the following command:
 /usr/local/sbin/fatbee/monitor_correlation_analysis.sh
+8) Confirming the value of $amount_of_honeypot_processes in the /usr/local/sbin/fatbee/watchdog_v1.pl, and adding the watchdog_v1.pl file into the /etc/crontab before letting the cron daemon restart.

 * Enjoy my FatBee! ~ demonalex